Instant erection pills: are they safe and effective?

 Here’s a quick breakdown of proven treatments for PE that can help you last longer in bed:

 • Benzocaine wipes (such as Roman Swipes) are another topical option for treating PE.
 You just give your penis a solid wipe about 5 minutes before you plan to have sex.
-According to one study, men who used benzocaine wipes were no longer considered to have PE after two months.
+According to one study, men who used benzocaine wipes reported significantly higher rates of sexual satisfaction and lower rates of PE than men who didn’t use wipes.
 At the first month check-in, they were able to increase their time to orgasm from 1.25 minutes to nearly 3 minutes.
 A month later, they were having sex for 5.5 minutes, on average—a 4x increase from where they started.

 Treatment option